vefunder/protocol-research-review/articles/Angle/agEUR_post_Euler.md

 ![](https://i.imgur.com/OdlRR1p.png)

 The transactions were executed via the [Guardian multi-sig](https://app.safe.global/transactions/history?safe=eth:0x0C2553e4B9dFA9f83b1A6D3EAB96c4bAaB42d430) and generated as surplus (1,580,586$ ) due to the increased ETH price.
-[Discussion is ongoing](https://gov.angle.money/t/protocol-profits-and-slp-redemptions/690) to determine how the excess will be distributed.
+[Discussions were ongoing](https://gov.angle.money/t/protocol-profits-and-slp-redemptions/690) to determine how the excess will be distributed.

 ### Hedging Agents (HA) redemption and profit distribution

 On April 21st, Angle opened the redemption for hedging agents (HA) to settle all transactions at the pre-hack block 16818578.
 Position holders were [provided information on how to claim](https://anglemoney.notion.site/Angle-HA-redemptions-process-e35a2b428cc84d39b8191f07a3b41940) their tokens from a multisig contract via Etherscan contract interface.

 At the time of writing this article, a [snapshot vote](https://snapshot.org/#/anglegovernance.eth/proposal/0x7c1aad3b8293a5cb15af1d8f80ccead11c84f6e61fe6b1dc7e719f1f22e831bc) was underway to determine the distribution of excess profit generated by the ETH to USDC swaps to the Stablecoin Liquidity Providers (SLP).
-The staking module withdrawal function is expected to be reinstated shortly thereafter.
+The staking module withdrawal function is expected to be reinstated shortly after that.

 ## Lessons learned and a path forward for V2